 Yet when he still appears on the pitch, aged 41, that childish giddiness and unparalleled leadership are evident in his performances.
 Despite taking on the role of a goalkeeper, who is always under the radar and ostracized for making mistakes, Buffon took the captain’s role with pride and constructed the indomitable, rock-solid reputation the Bianconeri now thrive on.

 The day when he finally hangs up his boots (and gloves) and moves into the next part of his career isn’t far away now.
-But rest assured, when he does decide to exit from the beautiful game, the name Buffon will remain synonymous with Italian football for the rest of time.
+But rest assured, when he does decide to exit from the beautiful game, the name Buffon will remain synonymous with Italian football and Bianconeri for the rest of time.

 Written by Uttiyo Sarkar